dosipod/SrWiki/WLED-Custom-effects.md

 * Submit a pull request from your clone to the upstream ARTI repository

 # Definition files
 Definition files define the syntax and semantics of the programming language you want to use.
-ARTI supports 'any' language as long as it has functions, calls, variables, for, if etc. ...
+ARTI supports 'any' language as long as it has functions, calls, variables, for, if etc. ... [wled.json](https://github.com/ewoudwijma/ARTI/tree/main/wled)) is an example of this.
+Any new definition file should contain the following parts:

 `{`
   `"meta": {"version": "0.0.4", "start":"program"},`
   `"program": ["PROGRAM","ID","block"],`
+  `"block": ...,`

   `"TOKENS":`
   `{`